Law of conservation of mass

 |The physical and chemical properties of the elements recur in a systematic and predictable way when the elements are arranged in order of increasing atomic number.|

-It means, when the elements are arranged in the order of their increasing atomic numbers, it is observed that the elements of similar properties recur at regular intervals or periodically.
-As a result of this, the elements fall in certain groups and lead to an arrangement called the modern periodic table of elements.
+It means that when the elements are arranged in the order of their increasing atomic numbers, it is observed that the elements of similar properties recur at regular intervals or periodically.
+As a result of this, the elements fall into certain groups and lead to an arrangement called the modern periodic table of elements.
+Elements belonging to the same group have similar properties.

 Laws of thermodynamics